Myers Briggs: still riding high but why?

 How can Strengthscope and Myers-Briggs work together?

-Let me give you an example…so an Extraverted Myers Briggs preference may be being driven by any or many of the right hand profile strengths in Strengthscope.
+Let me give you an example.
+An Extraverted Myers-Briggs preference may be driven by any or many of the right hand profile strengths in Strengthscope.
 Could be Persuasiveness, or Relationship-building or Decisiveness or Results focus.
 That’s how Extraversion may show up for you.
 When it comes to a Feeling preference, that might be Compassion, or Empathy or Courage, a Collaboration or Leading strength.

-So in essence, starting off introductory conversations using Myers Briggs can be helpful when people have little knowledge of personality or preferences.
-And then building on that introductory knowledge with more practical conversations around how your preferences may show up in strengths form and then putting those strengths to work in your day-to-day working context can be a great build.
+So in essence, starting off introductory conversations using Myers-Briggs can be helpful when people have little knowledge of personality or preferences.
+And then building on that introductory knowledge with more practical conversations around how your preferences may show up in strengths form.
+Then putting those strengths to work in your day-to-day working context can be a great build.